How to Break the Pattern of Love Addiction

 Some people need a sense of security and worth from another person.

 Posted December 1, 2010 | Reviewed by Lybi Ma

-Rachel Uchitel, an alleged Tiger Woods' Mistress, spoke openly about her addiction to love because of her participation in Dr. Drew's Celebrity Rehab.
-For many people, this may be the first they ever heard about love addiction, so I decided to share a popular blog I wrote about this topic last year:
+Rachel Uchitel, an alleged mistress of Tiger Woods, spoke openly about her addiction to love because of her participation in Dr. Drew's Celebrity Rehab.
+For many people, this may be the first they have ever heard about love addiction.

-First things first.
-Take this brief quiz to see if you are likely a love addict.
+Take this brief quiz to see if you have this compulsion.

 1. Did you once think that if only someone loved you in that "special way" you would be happy for the rest of your life?

 2. Were you/are you pre-occupied with the notions of love as expressed in music, movies, and fiction?

 3. Have you ever tried to talk yourself into loving someone you weren't particularly fond of because you needed the love now ?

 4. Have you felt the need to prop up or do a total makeover on your partner early on in your relationship rather than admit that he/she wasn't right for you and end it?

 5. Have you stayed in a bad relationship or repeatedly returned to an ex-partner because you couldn't stand to be alone?